An Example of a Humanist or Celebrant-led Ceremony

-A Celebrant or Humanist Ceremony
+A Humanist or Celebrant-Led Ceremony

 A statement about how they got together, for example:

 In some ways we are very lucky to actually have got here at all!
 This is one of those occasions when we can thank Facebook for existing.
 We had to wait for eight years before John got the chance to convince Jane that he was the right man for her.
-And when they contacted each other via Facebook, it was the second and successful rematch of their romance.
+When they contacted each other via Facebook, it was the second and successful rematch of their romance.

-The Giving Away:
+The Giving Away

-The importance of the ceremony:
+The Importance of the Ceremony

 True marriage is more than joining the bonds of marriage of two persons.
 It’s the uniting of two souls already attuned to each other.
 When such a true bond already exists between man and woman, it is fitting that an outer acknowledgment be made.
 This acknowledgment is the prime object of this gathering and this ceremony.
 We are here to bear witness to the entry into the closer relationship of husband and wife of these beloved friends who are already one in spirit.